brct-james/adept-shop-titans-simulator/Unpacking_Apps_Script_Code.md

 - Optimizations

+- Round f64s to 2 decimals for output in csvs

+- make sure only one champion per team

 ### Questions for Ress:
 Line 173-174: Is the mundra bonus only meant to be applied during boss fight? - oh wait mundra = 0 if not boss